-Keywords

-Medium Access Control (MAC), Wireless LANs (WLANs), IEEE 802.11, Backoff, TCP, UDP
+Keywords: Medium Access Control (MAC), Wireless LANs (WLANs), IEEE 802.11, TCP, UDP

-1. INTRODUCTION
+1. Introduction

-A good medium access control (MAC) protocol for wireless local area networks (LANs) should provide an efficient mechanism to share limited spectrum resources, together with simplicity of operation and high throughput.
-MAC protocol research (we focus on distributed contention-based algorithms) in wireless networks started with ALOHA and slotted ALOHA in the 1970s.
-Later, MACA, MACAW, FAMA and DFWMAC were proposed by incorporating the carrier sense multiple access (CSMA) technique as well as the RTS and CTS handshaking mechanism for collision avoidance (CA) ([2, 9, 12] and references therein).
-The most popular contention-based wireless MAC protocol, CSMA/CA, becomes the basis of the MAC protocol for the IEEE 802.11 standard([16, 15]).
+Wireless local area networks provide a practical approach for providing high-speed data services in limited geographical areas with reasonable performance for mobility and multiaccess characteristics.
+The medium access control (MAC) protocol is one of the main factors which determine the performance of wireless LANs.
+A good MAC protocol for wireless local area networks (LANs) should provide an efficient mechanism to share limited spectrum resources together with simplicity of implementation.
+Wireless MAC protocol research based on distributed contention resolution algorithms in wireless networks started with ALOHA and slotted ALOHA in the 1970s.
+Later, MACA, MACAW, FAMA and DFWMAC were proposed by incorporating the carrier sense multiple access (CSMA) technique as well as the RTS and CTS handshaking mechanism for collision avoidance (CA) (see [3,9,12] and references therein).
+The most popular contention-based wireless MAC protocol, CSMA/CA, becomes the basis of the MAC protocol for the IEEE 802.11 standard [15,16].
 However, it is observed that if the number of active users increases, the throughput performance of the IEEE 802.11 MAC protocol degrades significantly because of the excessively high collision rate.
-Many researchers have focused on analyzing and improving the performance of the IEEE 802.11 MAC (see for example [3, 4, 5] and references therein).
+Many researchers have focused on analyzing and improving the performance of the IEEE 802.11 MAC (see for example [4-6] and references therein).